CFA Regulations Review 2025

-Some of the regulations are now obsolete, duplicate other laws and impose unnecessary red tape on our volunteers and staff.
+Some of the current regulations are now obsolete, duplicate other laws and impose unnecessary red tape on our volunteers and staff.

 Timeline

-June – July – Regulations finalised
+June – July Draft Regulations finalised

-1 August 2025 – CFA Regulations 2025 commence
+31 July 2025 CFA Regulations 2025 commence

 Frequently Asked Questions

-What are the CFA regulations?
+What are the CFA Regulations?

-Why can’t the current regulations just remain in place?
+Why can't the current Regulations just remain in place?

 This enables significant changes in technology, community expectations and business practices to be considered so that the basis for analysis is the nature of the problem today, and not 10 years ago.

-What principles did CFA use to guide the review of the regulations?
+What principles did CFA use to guide the review of the Regulations?

 Government Regulations are required to follow the principles outlined in the Victorian Guide to Regulation.

-- Recognise, value, respect and promote the contribution of volunteer members to the well-being and safety of the community and have regard to the commitment and principles set out in the Volunteer Charter.
+• CFA also established two specific principles to guide its preparation of advice to DJCS on what it recommended be reviewed: Recognise, value, respect and promote the contribution of volunteer members to the well-being and safety of the community and have regard to the commitment and principles set out in the Volunteer Charter.

-- Enable and support the streamlining and efficiency of CFA operations.
+• Enable and support the streamlining and efficiency of CFA operations.

 Following the approval of the CFA Board, CFA consulted with key stakeholders on these policy proposals.